GlaszArt

 The female/immature purple finch is considerably smaller than the female rose-breasted grosbeak and also has a much smaller beak.

-The female rose-breasted grosbeak (Pheucticus ludovicianus) is a much larger and stockier bird than the female purple finch.
-These birds have a large and thick bill.
-They also have a bold face pattern with a strong whitish-color stripe over the eye and a warm buffish wash on the breast.
+The female rose-breasted grosbeak Pheucticus ludovicianus is a much larger and stockier bird than the female purple finch.
+These birds have large and thick bills.
+They also have a boldface pattern with a strong whitish-color stripe over the eye and a warm buffish wash on the breast.

 Purple Finch Habitat